johnmartinsson/adversarial-representation-learning/README.md

 ## Produce main tables

 ### Table 1
-Table 1.
 The results of evaluating the adversarially trained classifiers on the held out test data censored with the baseline, only the generator, and our method.

     python vis/create_filter_experiment_table.py

 (Output table is basically transposed w.r.t table in paper.)

 ### Table 2
-Table 2.
-The mean accuracy and standard deviation over five differ- ent random seeds when evaluating the fixed classifiers on the held out test data when censored with the baseline and our method, and FID score of the censored images.
+The mean accuracy and standard deviation over five different random seeds when evaluating the fixed classifiers on the held out test data when censored with the baseline and our method, and FID score of the censored images.

     python vis/create_fix_classifier_table.py

 ### Table 3

-Table 3.
 The success rate of our method to fool the fixed classifier that the synthetic sensitive attribute is in the censored image.

     python vis/create_attributes_experiment_table.py

 ### Table 4

-Table 4.
 The value of each cell denotes the Pearson’s correlation coefficient between predictions from a fixed classifier trained to predict the row attribute and a fixed classifier trained to predict the column attribute, given that the column attribute has been censored.

     # need to run additional predictions
     python run_experiment.py --gpus 0 1 --experiment_name=attributes_experiment --mode=predict